-If you go to your veterinarian to get the Lyme disease vaccine for your dog, just make an appointment and your dog will be vaccinated against this serious disease.
+If you go to your veterinarian to get the Lyme disease vaccine for dogs, just make an appointment and your family pooch will be vaccinated against this serious disease.
 If you go to your pediatrician to get the Lyme disease vaccine for your children, give up now.
 It’s simply not available.

 Is it because Lyme disease is more serious to your dog than your children?
 Nope.
 Is it because Big Pharma makes more money from dogs than humans?
 No. Is it because the Lyme disease vaccine is safer for a dog than in a human?
-Not really.
+Again, no.

 I do try to ignore him, like I ignore that Australian expatriate, Ken Ham, who is wasting American taxpayer money to build a temple to that biblical myth that has all of the scientific basis of, well Wakefield’s claims.
 But sometimes Wakefield just keeps coming, without muzzling his mouth.